De-stress for the Test: Reducing Test Anxiety in Elementary Students

 Attitude matters

-Don’t underestimate the power of a positive attitude.
+Don’t underestimate the power of a growth mindset.
 Encourage your students to believe in themselves when it comes to their test-taking abilities and remind them that a test grade doesn’t define their self-worth.
+Most importantly, help your students to celebrate their individual growth and successes throughout the year.

 Engage parent help